 If you decide to purchase Medicare Advantage, be sure to check that the insurer offers dental cover – not all insurers do.
-The alternative is for seniors on Medicare to just purchase a regular dental plan through a private insurer.
+The alternative for seniors on Medicare is to just purchase a regular dental plan through a private insurer.

 Choosing a provider

 Our teeth, just like our bones, naturally weaken and soften as we become older.
 This makes them more susceptible to damage.
 Gum disease can also be a problem for seniors, and any dental work you had in the past may need repair or replacement.

 For all of these reasons, some insurers refuse to cover people past a certain age.
 Alternatively, they hike their premiums up to protect themselves against the likely increase in dental care needs.

 Dental insurance for senior citizens can also come with a myriad of exclusions and restrictions.
 Things to look out for include:

 - Waiting periods: You may not be eligible to claim for certain treatments until a set period of time has elapsed.